-- 1) Required to submit a Planned Unit Development application (2.2.2 & 2.2.4); - 2) A Planned Unit Development must front onto on a public road and comply with use requirements of the Zone within which it is located. - 3) The provision of on-site services must meet requirement of provincial agencies, in particular, Water Resource Management Division and Department of Digital Government and Service NL; - 4) Roads and services provided in a Planned Unit Development whether they are publicly or privately owned, may be treated as if they were public roads, public services and public utilities for the purpose of approvals by the Authority and other agencies.
+- 1) Required to submit a Planned Unit Development application (2.2.2 & 2.2.4); - 2) A Planned Unit Development must have frontage on a public road and comply with use requirements of the Zone within which it is located.
+Notwithstanding the requirement for serviced development, if municipal services are not feasible to the standard required by the Town, the provision of on-site services shall meet requirement of provincial agencies, in particular, Water Resource Management Division and Service NL; - 3) Roads and services provided in a Planned Unit Development whether they are publicly or privately owned, may be treated as if they were public roads, public services and public utilities for the purpose of approvals by Council and other agencies. - 4) A Planned Unit Development may be approved by Council in any zone as a development and/or subdivision on public or private services, subject to the following requirements: - a.
+The development and/or subdivision shall comply with the requirements of the Municipal Plan or any scheme adopted under it, and with the zoning for the site as it pertains to land use, height, and have a suitable relationship to nearby land uses in respect to appearance, traffic requirements, and demands on municipal services; and, - b.
+A Development Agreement having a Planned Unit Development site plan attached thereto, satisfactory to Council, between the owners of the land and the Town controlling the use and development of such land.